Everyone wants to save a buck. But in our pursuit of savings, there are some areas where we shouldn’t skimp.

 - Out-of-pocket costs for prescription drugs and any limitations on brand-name drugs.

-- Provider network, including participating hospitals and outpatient clinics.
+- Provider networks, including participating hospitals and outpatient clinics.

 7. Toilet paper